bkw777/NODE_DATAPAC/README.md

 [RAMDSK Source](software/RAMDSK/src)

-`make clean all` builds a 4-bank version of RAMxxx.CO, RAMxxx.DO, RAMxxx.calls for all models.
+`make clean all` builds a 4-bank version of RAMxxx.CO, RAMxxx.DO, and RAMxxx.calls for all models.
 (100, 200, K85, M10)

-`make load_100` or load_200, etc: convenience target that builds and then runs `dl -v -b RAMxxx.DO` to install to the portable.
+`make load_100` or load_200 etc: convenience target that builds and then runs `dl -v -b RAMxxx.DO` to install to the portable.

 For each `RAMxxx.CO`:
 `RAMxxx.DO` is a BASIC loader containing the .CO
 `RAMxxx.calls` lists some functions that may be CALLed from BASIC or another machine language program.
-See [RAMDSK.TIP](software/RAMDSK/RAMDSK.TIP) and [RAMDSK.DO](ROM/100/RAMDSK.DO) but ignore those addresses.

 ### Installing RAMDSK